-Two types of pylons will be used on this project: T-pylons and traditional steel lattice pylons.
-While they are very different in appearance and size, the construction process is similar:
+We’re using two types of pylons on this project: T-pylons and traditional steel lattice pylons.
+While they are very different in appearance and size, the construction process is similar.

 Site set up: the construction area and access road will be fenced off to keep the public and livestock out of harm’s way.
 The area will be secured and monitored by a security guard.

-Pylon foundations: we expect that the majority of the pylons will require piled foundations.
+Pylon foundations: we expect that most pylons will require piled foundations.
 Long concrete pillars are driven deep into the ground and topped with a layer of reinforced concrete.
 This forms the foundations that will support the pylon.
 Machinery, pre-mixed concrete and steelwork for the foundations will be delivered to the construction site in Heavy Goods Vehicles (HGVs).

 Building pylons: pylons will be assembled in sections; the number of sections will vary according to the size and type of pylon being built.
 The T-pylon has large pieces that can be part assembled at ground level before being craned into place.
 Most pylons will be T-pylons.
 The lattice pylons are made up of many beams and struts which can be erected in different ways; however, it is likely that like the T-pylon, it will be part assembled and then lifted into place.

-Attaching the wires: once the pylons are built we will install the wires that carry the electricity.
-This is known as ‘stringing’, and we string a section of approximately 10 pylons at a time.
+Attaching the wires: once the pylons are built, we will install the wires that carry the electricity.
+This is known as ‘stringing’.
+We’ll string a section of approximately 10 pylons at a time.
 The conductor is pulled from one end to the other using large machinery.
 Temporary scaffolding is installed to protect sensitive obstacles such as buildings or publicly accessible areas.

 Reinstatement: once the overhead line is constructed, temporary roads and working areas will be removed and the ground reinstated.

-The construction process for 132,000 volt steel lattice pylons is similar to above.
-Western Power Distribution will also be building a short section of wood pole 132,000 volt overhead line at Sandford.
-In this instance, cranes won’t be required for installation, and the working area won’t need to be fenced off.
+WPD wood pole overhead line: Western Power Distribution will also build a short section of wood pole 132,000 volt overhead line at Sandford.
+Cranes won’t be needed to install the wood pols and the working area won’t be fence off.